 - Email Template Guide: #3 What will the email copy contain?

-- Email Template Guide: #4 Designing the email template
+- Email Template Guide: #4 How to design an email template

-- Email Template Guide: #5 Coding the email template
+- Email Template Guide: #5 How to code an email template

 - Email Template Guide: #6 Building accessible emails

-- Email Template Guide: #7 Common Mistakes in email template
+- Email Template Guide: #7 Common Mistakes to avoid in email template

-- Email Template Guide: #8 Experts share their thoughts about email templates
+- Email Template Guide: #8 Experts speak about email templates

 - Stick to the bones and you have a plain text email.